ksevelyar/idempotent-desktop/docs/guide.md

 ### NixOS

 - Nix: Doom Slayer in Dependency Hell.
-- Syntastic sugar over linux configuration.
-Describe your sysem before install and put it to git.
+- Syntaсtic sugar over linux configuration.
+Describe your sysem before installation and put it to git.
 - Automatic backups after each rebuild.
 - Autotest all your Linux configurations with Cachix and CI.
 Reuse binary caches for fast builds.

-### Agnostic DE, without actual DE
+### Agnostic DE without actual DE

 - `xmonad`, `polybar`, `rofi`, `dunst`, `tmux`, `lxqt-policykit`, and friends
 - Opimised for both keyboard and mouse
 - Unified look for gtk and qt with `ant-dracula` theme
-- Effective use of resources, requires **less than 500MB RAM** to boot to the graphical user interface.
+- Effective usage of resources, requires **less than 500MB RAM** to boot to the graphical user interface.
-- Install system with all you preferences with three commands
+- Install system with all you preferences using three commands

 ### Security